jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

   (f) how and when entry is to be made; and
   (g) a statement of the owner or occupier's rights under subsection (3); and (h) the estimated amount of compensation to which the owner or occupier would be entitled under this Act.
-(3) The owner or occupier may, within 10 working days after receiving such a notice and after giving notice to the engineer or other person of his intention to do so, apply to the District Court nearest to the land concerned, and the Court may thereupon summon the engineer or other person to appear before the Court at a time and place to be named in the summons.
+(3) The owner or occupier may, within 10 working days after receiving such a notice and after giving notice to the engineer or other person of his intention to do so, apply to the District Court nearest to the land concerned, and the court may thereupon summon the engineer or other person to appear before the court at a time and place to be named in the summons.
-(4) If it appears to the Court that the use proposed to be made of the land is unreasonable or unnecessary, the Court may—and all persons concerned shall be bound by any such order.
+(4) If it appears to the court that the use proposed to be made of the land is unreasonable or unnecessary, the court may—and all persons concerned shall be bound by any such order.
   (a) order that the land in question shall not be occupied or used, or shall not be occupied or used in the manner proposed; or
   (b) direct that the land be occupied and used or material taken from it in such manner and subject to such limitations and restrictions as it thinks fit—